Recession and Opportunity arrows with a hand reaching down to grasp another hand.

 Some businesses may need to reduce their employee size but many find they can identify new areas for growth and pivot the business with their existing employees.

-Not only do some businesses manage to survive a recession, but certain sectors may even find the economic environment beneficial.
+Not only do some businesses manage to survive, but certain sectors may even find the economic environment beneficial.
 For example, companies specializing in repair services or budget-friendly products often see increased demand as consumers look for cost-effective alternatives to purchasing new items.

 No Job, Start a Business

-During the credit crunch and subsequent recession becoming self-employed was the growth area.
+During the credit crunch and subsequent downturn becoming self-employed was the growth area.

 Network Marketing had a record surge in new business start ups.